 Leave-in conditioners do run a few risks.
 Allergic reactions to the ingredients in the leave-in conditioners are very rare, but they can happen.
+Hence, do a patch test before using the product.
+If the product is irritating your scalp, rinse your hair immediately and discontinue use.
 If the product is irritating your scalp, rinse your hair immediately and discontinue use.
 Try not to get any leave-in conditioner in your eyes, as it can burn.
 People with oily hair should avoid using leave-in conditioners because it can make your hair even oilier.

 Leave-in conditioners are used on towel-dried hair to add moisture and volume to your hair.
 Incorporating a leave-in conditioner in your hair care regimen will detangle knotted hair, reduce frizz, and add luster to your color-treated hair.
 You can either replace your conditioner with a leave-in conditioner or use it after conditioning your hair.
 When searching for the right leave-in conditioner, choose the one suitable to your hair type and check for antioxidants, natural oils, or vitamins.
 Finally, conduct a patch test before using it.
 If you experience an adverse reaction, stop its usage immediately.